Oregon Lemon Law Attorney

 In Oregon, a vehicle is considered a Lemon if it has a substantial defect that remains after three repair attempts, or if it has been out of service for 30 cumulative business days within the first two years or 24,000 miles.
 The defect must significantly impair the vehicle’s use, value, or safety.

 Winning depends on strong documentation and meeting Oregon’s legal requirements.
-Partnering with Easy Lemon’s Lemon Law attorneys improve your chances of success by handling everything for you.
+Partnering with Easy Lemon’s Lemon Law attorneys improves your chances of success by handling everything for you.

 What Our Oregon Clients are Saying